setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-status/review-1.md

 13. How Patch is executed?
 It should go through java-exec.

 14. Late minute questions are not acceptable.
 I will cancel meeting, until .

+15. doChange(stealerConfig); is out of scope, as we discussed.

 Prove through tests, that code is working - that is in the requirements list.
 Demo tests, through breakpoints and show output directory appearance at breakpoint moments.